ivanreese/ivanish/source/pages/get-off-slack.md

 <img alt="THIS POST IS A DRAFT" src="cdn://assets/draft.webp" width="200" style="rotate:135deg; float: right; margin: 1em;">

 !
-Future of the Future of Coding Community
+Future of the Feeling of Computing Community

 # History

-The Future of Coding community started in June 2017.
+The Feeling of Computing community started in June 2017.
 Seven years ago!
 You can see Steve's first commit on the website [here](https://github.com/futureofcoding/futureofcoding.org/commit/6db953a511fcbb3cc295ea37be2e83e897b50a91).

 Steve moved on and I came in as self-professed "steward" in January of 2020.

 At the time, there was growing dissatisfaction with Slack.
 We ran a community survey, both to collect general statistics about our membership and to gauge interest in moving our discussions off of Slack to a different platform.
-The results of the survey were presented in [Episode 46](https://futureofcoding.org/episodes/046) of the podcast.
+The results of the survey were presented in [Episode 46](https://feelingof.com/046) of the podcast.

 Only 29% of people prefer Slack.
 28% were ambivalent.
 43% preferred moving off of Slack, but didn't agree on where to move.